thinkahead/microshift/hack/all-in-one/README-Jetson-Nano.md

 ### Build conmon, cri-o, crictl and containernetworking plugins.
 Get the kubeconfig for arm64

 Need to test again if this single line script works for installing cri-o, crictl and plugins, if not, then the rest of the instructions are below.
+If it works, jump to "Setup firewalld" section.
 ```
 curl https://raw.githubusercontent.com/cri-o/cri-o/main/scripts/get | bash -s -- -a arm64
 ```